-Cotton Blends with less than 5% Lycra/Spandex(see below for content greater than 5%, material will crack/peel when fabric is stretched)
+Cotton Blends with less than 5% Lycra/Spandex(not recommended for content greater than 5%, material will crack/peel when fabric is stretched)

 Vinyl/Glitter applies best to fabrics with a tight weave (loose weave or stretchy fabrics the transfers will peel up at the edges with wash/wear faster).
 Do not apply to fabrics marked "DO NOT IRON" this means your fabric is heat sensitive and will scorch